How do the candidates campaign?

-Frank Cirinna chose red as it suits his interest in Mad Men and that era of fashion, Olivia Matthews chose purple to center her campaign on student life at Laurier, while Dave Patterson picked green as it appealed to his campaign’s designs.
+Olivia Matthews chose purple to center her campaign on student life at Laurier, while Dave Patterson picked green as it appealed to his campaign’s designs.

 Each presidential hopeful has taken advantage of their engagement opportunities, using sticky notes, white boards or cut outs to take photos with students.